nxproject/node/docs/README_USE.md

-# NX.Node - Loading routes and functions
+# NX.Node - Loading processes, routes and functions

 While the base system has a limited number of routes and functions, *NX.Node* itself has a few extra modules that can be made available by calling: